Titanetsissi/github-slideshow/_posts/0000-01-02-Titanetsissi.md

 ---
 layout: slide
-title: "Welcome to our Titanetsissi slide!"
+title: "Welcome to Titanetsissi's slide!"
 ---
-Use the left arrow to go back!This is my awesome slide This is my awesome slide
+This is my awesome slide